CSE-115-UCSC/penny-stock-lstm/pennystockpipeline/ExperimentalPipeline/README.md

     4. Fits the model and saves weights as "lstm_model.h5" to local directory
 3. **load_data(self):** With the stored filepath, opens the db and saves the list of unique tickers to **self.tickers** and returns the dataframe.
 3. **prepare_data(self, df, time_step=78):** Scales each feature of each stock separately and returns sequenced scaled data.
-5. **create_model(self, input_shape:**: Creates a standard Tensorflow LSTM Sequential model, hyperparameters and layers customizeable here.
+5. **create_model(self, input_shape:** Creates a standard Tensorflow LSTM Sequential model, hyperparameters and layers customizeable here.
 Returns model.

 ## Predicting